 Popular Skills for Chief Operating Officer, Non-Profit Organization

-Survey results show that Non-Profit COOs use a fair number of skills.
-Most notably, skills in Senior Financial Management, Strategic Planning, Organizational Development, and Operations Management are correlated to pay that is above average.
-At the other end of the pay range are skills like Leadership, Human Resources, and Budget Management.
-Most people skilled in Operations Management are similarly competent in Organizational Development and Budget Management.
+Non-Profit COOs seem to require a number of specific skills.
+Most notably, skills in Strategic Planning, Organizational Development, Senior Financial Management, and Operations Management are correlated to pay that is above average.
+Skills that seem to negatively impact pay include Leadership, Human Resources, and Project Management.
+It is often found that people who know Operations Management are also skilled in Organizational Development and Budget Management.

 Pay by Experience Level for Chief Operating Officer, Non-Profit Organization